crowdagger/crowbook/README.md

 * Some configuration for HTML/Epub templates and CSS.

 ### ToDo ###
-* Support Epub3.
+* Real support for LaTeX.
 * Allow more customization.
 * Provide a binary which accepts some option and not just an input file.
 * Support for easily embedding custom fonts (and other files) in Epub/HTML.
-* Support for ODT as output format.
 * Correct support for technical books.
+* Support for ODT as output format?

 See also [Bugs](Bugs.md).